-What is Strengths?
+What are Strengths?

 Strengths are the unique combination of talents, knowledge, and skills that every person possesses.
 People use these innate traits and abilities in their daily lives to complete their work, to relate with others, and to achieve their goals.
 However, most people don’t know what their strengths are or have the opportunity to use them to their advantage.